mauretto78/in-memory-list/README.md

 `iml:cache:COMMAND YOUR_DRIVER [key:value,key2:value2,key3:value3]`

-Each string in square brackets represents an array, so to get a multi-server connection you have to pass arrays separed by space:
+Each string in square brackets represents an array, so to get a multi-server connection you have to pass arrays separated by space:

-`iml:ca:stat memcached [host:localhost,port:11211] [host:localhost,port:11222]`
+`iml:cache:statistics memcached [host:localhost,port:11211] [host:localhost,port:11222]`

 ## Performance